jamiew/tumblr-photo-downloader/README.md

 Tumblr Photo Downloader
 =======================

-Downloads all the photos from a Tumblr blog.
+Ruby script to download all the photos from a Tumblr blog.

+Tumblr also has a GUI backup tool for Mac, [Tumblr Backup.app](http://staff.tumblr.com/post/286303145/tumblr-backup-mac-beta)

 Usage